nus-cs1010/2324-s1/docs/messages.md

 ## Variables
-### E1.
-Use of undeclared identifier
+### Error: Use of undeclared identifier

-C is a statically type language, and thus every variable used must be declared with its type.
+C is a static type language, and thus every variable used must be declared with its type.
 E.g.,

 ```C